Austin seeks ‘creative’ ways to get Americans out of Kabul

-WASHINGTON (AP) — The U.S. military is considering “creative ways” to get Americans and others into the Kabul airport for evacuation from Afghanistan amid a range of security threats, Defense Secretary Lloyd Austin said, and the Pentagon on Sunday ordered six U.S. commercial airlines to help move evacuees from temporary sites outside of Afghanistan.
+WASHINGTON (AP) — The U.S. military is considering “creative ways” to get Americans and others into the Kabul airport for evacuation from Afghanistan amid “acute” security threats, Biden administration officials said, and the Pentagon on Sunday ordered six U.S. commercial airlines to help move evacuees from temporary sites outside of Afghanistan.

+At the one-week mark since the Taliban completed their takeover of country by sweeping into the capital, U.S. officials expressed growing concern about the threat to the evacuation from the Islamic State group.
+That worry comes in in addition to obstacles to that mission from the Taliban, as well as U.S. government bureaucratic problems.

+“The threat is real, it is acute, it is persistent and something we’re focused with every tool in our arsenal,” said President Joe Biden’s national security adviser, Jake Sullivan.

+He said on CNN’s “State of the Union” that 3,900 people had been airlifted out of Kabul on U.S. military flights over the past 24 hours.
+A U.S. defense official, speaking on condition of anonymity to provide details not yet made public, said those people were flown on a total of 23 flights — 14 by C-17 transports and nine aboard C-130 cargo planes.
+That represents an increase from 1,600 flown out aboard U.S. military planes in the previous 24 hours.

-Austin told ABC’s “This Week” that as President Joe Biden’s Aug.
+Defense Secretary Lloyd Austin told ABC’s “This Week” that as Biden’s Aug.
 31 deadline for ending the evacuation operation approaches, he will recommend whether to give it more time.
 Tens of thousands of Americans and others have yet to flown out of the country.

-The interview aired Sunday but was taped Saturday as other U.S. officials cited increased concerns about security threats at the Kabul airport from militants affiliated with the Islamic State group.
+The interview aired Sunday but was taped Saturday as other U.S. officials cited increased concerns about security threats at the Kabul airport from militants affiliated with the Islamic State.
 The U.S. Embassy issued a security warning Saturday telling citizens not to travel to the airport without individual instruction from a U.S. government representative.
 Officials declined to provide more specifics about the IS threat but described it as significant.

+In a notice Sunday, the State Department urged people seeking to leave Afghanistan as part of an organized private evacuation effort not come to the Kabul airport “until you have received specific instructions” to do so from the U.S. Embassy’s flight organizer.
+The notice said that others, including American citizens, who have received specific instructions from the embassy to make their way to the airport should do so.

 “We’re gonna try our very best to get everybody, every American citizen who wants to get out, out,” Austin said in the interview.
 “And we’ve got — we continue to look at different ways to — in creative ways — to reach out and contact American citizens and help them get into the airfield.”
 He later said this included non-Americans who qualify for evacuation, including Afghans who have applied for Special Immigrant Visas.